Color Temperature & CRI

 Comparing the three graphs will inform you how a light source or luminaire will “feel” in a particular application.
 In other words, what colors are being drawn out and what the ambience is being suggested.
-It’s important to remember that, different light sources, with varying TM30 performance, lend themselves to different applications.
+Yet different light sources, with varying TM30 performance, lend themselves to different applications.
 Therefore, a “lower” score does not necessarily mean that one is better than the other.

-The International Commission on Illumination’s slight tweek of TM30 gives a color fidelity metric called Rf.
+The International Commission on Illumination’s slight tweak of TM30 gives a color fidelity metric called Rf.
 The Rf score is an average of all 99 TM30 Color Fidelity measurements.

-It’s important to remember though, that Rf, just like the older CRI score, gives an averaged metric based on color fidelity.
+It is important to remember though, that Rf, just like the older CRI score, gives an averaged metric based on color fidelity.
 Rf does not tell you how individual colors performed.
-As an example, let’s compare two make believe LED consumer lamps from different manufacturers.
-For this example’s sake, both lamps scored perfect on the Color Fidelity test, accept for one color, “CES #5” (one of the red sample colors), where they both scored 80.
+As an example, let us compare two make-believe LED consumer lamps from different manufacturers.
+For this example’s sake, both lamps scored perfect on the Color Fidelity test, except for one color, “CES #5” (one of the red sample colors), where they both scored 80.
 One lamp is over saturated by 20% for CES #5 and the other is under saturated by 20% for CES #5.
-So, both lamps have an Rf score of 80.
+So, both lamps have a Rf score of 80.
 To find the overall color balance differences between the two lamps you would need to view the Color Fidelity scores (Which for this example would show that for both lamps, the CES #5 color scored lower than other colors).
-For more detail, the Hue Angle graph would show why each lamp had an Rf 80 score by indicating over or under saturation.
+For more detail, the Hue Angle graph would show why each lamp had a Rf 80 score by indicating over or under saturation.